Category Archives: Technology

 Additionally, the use of AI in decision-making processes could result in biases or discrimination if the algorithms are not carefully designed and monitored.
 Finally, there is the risk that AI could become too powerful, leading to unintended consequences or even threatening human existence.

 To mitigate these risks, we must approach AI development with caution and foresight.
 We must ensure that AI is developed and used in ways that prioritize human welfare and respect human rights.
-This requires ongoing dialogue and collaboration between technologists, policymakers and the public.
+This requires ongoing dialogue and collaboration between technologists, policymakers and the public, as well as strict laws that prohibit collusion and/or intentionally skewing the algorithms.

 Potential Dangers